 |Maximum rings, Act 3: 68 + 30|

-Palmtree Panic is the first round of Sonic CD.
-Like most Sonic games, this round follows the tropical island cliché.
+Palmtree Panic is the first round in Sonic CD.
+Like most other Sonic games, this round follows the tropical island theme.
 Many palm trees are around, along with small star-shaped plants and fallen logs.
 Peaceful waterfalls plunge into an idyllic blue lake in the background.
 This round is an easy one to start the game off.